geomstats/geomstats/docs/contributing/index.rst

 geomstats

-  Contains the core implementation of the geomstats package features like geometry, distributions, learning, visualization etc.
+  Has the core implementation of the geomstats package features like geometry, distributions, learning, visualization etc.

 tests